specklesystems/speckle-automate-checker/README.md

-# Speckle Checker
+# Model Checker

-Speckle Checker is an Automate function that validates Speckle objects against configurable rules defined in a spreadsheet.
-This approach provides a flexible way to implement quality checks without coding, making it accessible to all team members.
+Model Checker is an Automate function that validates Speckle objects against configurable rules.
+This approach provides a flexible way to implement quality checks and maintain consistent standards across projects.

 ## Overview

-The Checker function allows you to:
+The Model Checker allows you to:

-- Define validation rules in a spreadsheet
+- Define validation rules for your objects
 - Configure severity levels for issues
 - Check properties across different types of objects
 - Generate reports of validation results